benjamin-recht/benjamin-recht.github.io/_posts/2020-07-23-discrete-fragility.md

 	x_{t+1} = \begin{bmatrix} 0 & 1\\ 0 &1 \end{bmatrix} x_t + w_t\,.
 $$

-This closed-loop system is \emph{marginally stable}, meaning that while signals don't blow up, some states will persist forever and not converge to $0$.
+This closed-loop system is _marginally stable_, meaning that while signals don't blow up, some states will persist forever and not converge to $0$.
 Indeed, the state-transition matrix here has eigenvalues $0$ and $1$.
 The $1$ corresponds the state where the two components are equal, and such a state can persist forever.

 We can also immediately see that if the true $B_\star=\alpha B $, the closed loop dynamics are
 $$